mchtter/panteon-server/README.md

 After caching the user list coming from a database with high traffic player data with 'REDIS Cache', it distributes with the '/players' endpoint.

+If there is data in the 'redis cache', it returns the data, if not, it calls the data using the 'mongobd' connection.

 It monitors the user data instantly, creates a pool from the user money on a weekly basis.
 It distributes rewards to the users according to the success ranking from the pool created.